cjnaz/cjnfuncs/configman.md

 - If the config file will be reloaded (due to a changed timestamp) then clean out the `cfg` dictionary first.
 See Returns, below.

-`force_flush_reload` (bool, default False)
+`force_reload` (bool, default False)
-- Forces the `cfg` dictionary to be cleaned out and the config file to be reloaded, regardless of whether the config file timestamp has changed
+- Forces the config file to be reloaded regardless of whether the config file timestamp has changed.
+- Also set `flush_on_reload=True` to clean out the `cfg` dictionary before reloading.

 `isimport` (bool, default False)
 - Internally set True when handling imports.
 Not used by tool script calls.